LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

 Graph Representation
 ####################

 Graphs can describe entities (vertices) and their relations (edges) which can be useful for various tasks.
-Graphs are used as inputs for models and are contained in the :py:class:`~neuralogic.core.dataset.Dataset` class.
+These are used as inputs for models and are contained in the :py:class:`~neuralogic.core.dataset.Dataset` class.

-The :py:class:`~neuralogic.core.dataset.Dataset` class containing information about graphs can be used in different ways depending on the data format.
-The next section will showcase how to represent the following graph (triangle) in two formats - tensor and logic.
+The :py:class:`~neuralogic.core.dataset.Dataset` class containing the information about graphs can be used in different ways depending on the data format.
+The next section will showcase how to represent the following graph structure (triangle) in two formats - tensor and logic.

 .. image:: _static/simple_graph.svg
     :width: 300